Detoxification

 • Insomnia

-As the detoxification process comes to a close, Waypoint staff will ensure that the individual is well-positioned to succeed in the next steps of the treatment process.
+As the detoxification process ends, Waypoint staff will ensure that the individual is well-positioned to succeed in the next steps of the treatment process.
 That may include strongly encouraging the individual to stay in treatment if they are feeling over-confident about their sobriety after detox.
 Detoxification is, as a rule, the beginning of the road to lasting sobriety rather than the end.

 waypoint recovery center